Education

 The school programmes are negotiated and developed in response to needs identified by the teacher/s and/or school, and often involve teacher PLD, coaching, mentoring and modelling running alongside a programme of student engagement.
 These programmes may involve in-school and/or hands-on EOTC, connecting to and embedding planned curriculum and assessment outcomes, and include support through resource development.
 Many of the school projects are becoming longer term, as the relationships and connections build.
 Actions such as tree planting, habitat creation and predator monitoring have often been the natural student-led consequence of learning in and about the gully environment.

-We partner with and/or support other providers working in schools, such as Enviroschools; Trees for Survival; Smart Water; Stars programme (Graeme Dingle Foundation) and Wintec (Trades Academy training).
+We partner with and/or support other providers working in schools, such as Enviroschools; Smart Water; Stars programme (Graeme Dingle Foundation) and the Hamilton City Council Nature in the City programme.

 Our annual Kukutaaruhe Bioblitz offers students an opportunity to become citizen scientists, gathering meaningful information about life in the Kukutaaruhe Gully.